Cherreads

 "'Splosion girl…" he muttered to himself, his face still locked in a goofy look of startlement.

-"You talking 'bout these?" she replied, unclasping from her belt one of the mean-faced steel grenades of her own design that she'd taken to calling Chompers.
+"Talking 'bout these?" she replied casually, unclasping from her belt one of the mean-faced steel grenades of her own design that she'd taken to calling Chompers.
 She was close to snickering as he recoiled from the sight of the thing, but she was also growing impatient.

 "You wouldn't be out here dilly-dallying about while you had a job to do, would you Dustin?" she said, idly tossing the grenade in her hand.